 Unlike the approaches based on pedestrian features, the context-based systems have the advantage of making long-term predictions, up to 3 or 4 seconds ahead in time.
-Nonetheless, they are unable to deal correctly with changes in the pedestrian dynamics and estimate future paths.
+Nonetheless, they are unable to deal with changes in the pedestrian dynamics correctly and estimate future paths.
 For example, an event-based evaluation is done in [5] for the two models developed to predict crossing intentions.
 Prediction horizons of 0.77 seconds are accomplished by the inner-city model when pedestrians are close to a crosswalk and 0.67 seconds otherwise.
 On the other hand, longer prediction horizons are achieved by the specific crosswalk model.
 In this case, the system can predict all crossing intentions on average 3.23 seconds in advance.
-Analysing the performance of the combination of both models, the method predicts crossing intentions 2.59 seconds ahead in time.
+Analysing the performance of the combination of both models the method predicts crossing intentions 2.59 seconds ahead in time.

-The trajectory-based methods proposed in [7-9,14] can also deal with long-term predictions.
+In addition, the trajectory-based methods proposed in [7-9, 14] can also deal with long-term predictions.
 However, they are applied in a suitable way when a low number of motion patterns are only required to predict all possible pedestrian paths.
-Besides, pedestrian motion histories should be extracted previous to the predictions and changes in the pedestrian dynamics are not considered.
+Besides, a pedestrian motion history should be extracted previous to the prediction.
+Finally, changes in the pedestrian dynamics are not considered so that only walking activities are normally contemplated.
 Hence, when all these factors are assumed, low errors are normally obtained for long-term predictions.